chen-gz/chen-gz.github.io.bak/content/papa rudin/ch 8/1 Measurability on Cartesian Products.md

 ---
-titile: 1 Measurability on Cartesian Products
+title: 1 Measurability on Cartesian Products
 date: 2023-01-16
 ---

 ### 8.1 Definitions

 If $X$ and $Y$ are two sets, their cartesian product $X \times Y$ is the set of all ordered pairs $(x, y)$, with $x \in X$ and $y \in Y$.
 If $A \subset X$ and $B \subset Y$, it follows that $A \times B \subset X \times Y$.
 We call any set of the form $A \times B$ a rectangle in $X \times Y$.